delphic-digital/Hordak/README.md

 Goals:

+Split each type of pipeline into it's own container - add as required for a project.

  - pull deps with yarn & lock them down for a project
  - compile with webpack (ES6 / JSX / ES5 / Sass -> postcss -> css)